radenadri/radenadri/README.md

 Here's some about me:

 - 🔭 I started to building tools to ease developers lives;
-- 🌱 I’m currently learning Laravel, Next.js & Flutter;
+- 🌱 I’m currently learning PHP/Laravel, React & Flutter;
 - 👯 I’m looking to collaborate on interesting projects;
 - 🎸 Playing guitar when feeling bored;